msherry09/hwats/README.md

 # Health and Wellness Assessment Tracking System
-Deveoplment: April May 2012
+**Deveoplment**: April - May 2012

-Project Summary: Tracking system for tracking the Health And Wellness Assessment(HWA).
+**Project Summary**: Tracking system for tracking the Health And Wellness Assessment(HWA).
 The HWA is a combined effort of the Williams County Health Department(WCHD), Midwest Community Health Associates (MCHA) and Community Hospitals and Wellness Centers(CHWC) designed to help people understand their risk factors for diabetes and weight management.

+**Languages Used**: HTML, CCS, Javascipt, PHP, MySQL